Skip to content

 In 2012, in a two-part ballot, 53.97% of the electorate voted to end Puerto Rico’s territorial status.
 In a follow-up question, over 60% of voters chose statehood, 33.34% selected free association, and 5.49% voted for independence.
 The increased interest in free association from 1998 to 2012 is consistent with the growing misperception in Puerto Rico that U.S. citizenship would be secure under a free association relationship.

-The three most recent votes – in 2012, 2017, and 2020 – resulted in statehood as the top choice.
+The four most recent votes – in 2012, 2017, 2020, and 2024 – resulted in statehood as the top choice.
 Each vote was certified by the Puerto Rico State Election Commission.

-The popularity of statehood lies, at last in part, in the fact that U.S. citizenship under statehood is secured through the U.S. Constitution.
+The popularity of statehood lies, at least in part, in the fact that U.S. citizenship under statehood is secured through the U.S. Constitution.

-A recent federal proposal on Puerto Rico’s status that provides for a new plebiscite makes it clear that under the statehood option “U.S. citizenship of those born in Puerto Rico is recognized, protected, and secured under the U.S. Constitution in the same way such citizenship is for all U.S. citizens born in the other States.”
+The Puerto Rico Status Act makes it clear that under the statehood option “U.S. citizenship of those born in Puerto Rico is recognized, protected, and secured under the U.S. Constitution in the same way such citizenship is for all U.S. citizens born in the other States.”

-The other two options on the proposal’s recommended ballot – independence and sovereign free association – do not contain similar language recognizing, protecting, or securing U.S. citizenship for the people of Puerto Rico.
+The other two options on the act’s recommended ballot – independence and sovereign free association – do not contain similar language recognizing, protecting, or securing U.S. citizenship for the people of Puerto Rico.

 Commonwealth has been the historical stumbling block for the resolution of Puerto Rico’s status.
 The term “commonwealth” means different things to different people, and it is constantly changing.